 Business students may declare one additional major in the College of Letters & Science.
 Additional majors in a school/college other than the Wisconsin School of Business or College of Letters & Science may not be declared.
 Business students who gain approval to complete an additional major in L&S must complete major requirements prior to or concurrently with their business major/degree.
 Students who have fulfilled the major and degree requirements for the BBA will be graduated, even if L&S major requirements have not been completed.

 Meet with the major advisor in the College of Letters and Science and complete the major declaration form.
 The form must have L&S academic advisor’s signature, and it must be filled out completely.
 Deliver the completed form to the BBA Advising Center (3150 Grainger Hall).
 Incomplete or inaccurate forms will not be processed.
 You will be notified via email if the form is incomplete or if your request has been approved.

 Meet regularly with your Wisconsin School of Business academic advisor and College of Letters and Science major advisor regarding major and/or degree requirements.

 To cancel a second L&S major:

 Download and complete the L&S Major Cancellation Form.
 The form must be signed and dated by both the student and a representative of the major department.
 The form must include the name, phone, and email address of the departmental faculty or staff advisor associated with the major.
-Turn the original form in to Undergraduate Academic Services (3150 Grainger Hall).
+Turn the original form in to the BBA Advising Center (3150 Grainger Hall).

 Return to Top